DavideRuzza/28BYJ-48_ULN2003_ArduinoLibrary/docs/AboutMotor.md

 # Understenging the Stepper Motor

-In this file is described how to use the library and all its function.
+In this file is described how the stepper motor work and how is made.

 ## About the 28BYJ-48